Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Experiments

 \subsection{Main Results}

-\looseness=-1 On the COCO benchmark, we include two k-means baselines, K-Means-C and K-Means-S. K-Means-C uses a constant number of clusters, 6, calculated by averaging over the number of objects in all evaluated images and K-Means-S uses a specific number for each image-based on the number of objects in the ground truth of that image.
-In Tab.~\ref{tab:coco_with_k_means}, we observe that both K-Means variants outperform prior works, demonstrating the advantage of using self-attention tensors.
+\looseness=-1 On the COCO benchmark, we include two K-means baselines, K-Means-C and K-Means-S. K-Means-C uses a constant number of clusters, 6, calculated by averaging over the number of objects in all evaluated images.
+K-Means-S uses a specific number for each image based on the number of objects in the ground truth of that image. { We also include another classic unsupervised clustering algorithm DBSCAN~\cite{ester1996density} that automatically discovers clusters just like DiffSeg.} In Tab.~\ref{tab:coco_with_k_means}, we observe that both K-Means variants outperform prior works, demonstrating the advantage of using self-attention tensors.
 Furthermore, the K-Means-S variant outperforms the K-Means-C variant.
 This shows that the number of clusters is an important hyper-parameter and should be tuned for each image.
-Nevertheless, DiffSeg, even though relying on the same attention tensors $\mathcal{A}_f$, significantly outperforms the K-Means baselines.
-This proves that our algorithm not only avoids the disadvantages of K-Means but also provides better segmentation.
-Please refer to Appendix~\ref{sec:k_means} for more details on the implementation of the K-Means baselines.
+Nevertheless, DiffSeg, despite relying on the same attention tensors $\mathcal{A}_f$, significantly outperforms the K-Means baselines.
+This proves that our algorithm avoids the disadvantages of K-Means and provides better segmentation. { Even though DBSCAN does not require the number of clusters as input, DiffSeg significantly outperforms DBSCAN in our experiments.
+We hypothesize that this is because DiffSeg encodes spatial prior in its clustering process, i.e., spatially distributed anchors. } Please refer to Appendix~\ref{sec:k_means} for more details on implementing the K-Means and DBSCAN baselines.
 Moreover, DiffSeg significantly outperforms prior works by an absolute $26\%$ in accuracy and $17\%$ in mIoU compared to the prior SOTA zero-shot method, ReCo on COCO-Stuff-27 for both resolutions (320 and 512).

-On the more specialized self-driving segmentation task (Cityscapes), our method is on par with prior works using the smaller 320-resolution input and outperforms prior works using the larger 512-resolution input in both accuracy and mIoU.
-The resolution of the inputs affects the performance of Cityscapes more severely than of COCO because Cityscapes has more small classes such as light poles and traffic signs.
+On the more specialized self-driving segmentation task (Cityscapes), our method is on par with prior works using the smaller 320-resolution input.
+It outperforms prior works using the larger 512-resolution input in accuracy and mIoU.
+The resolution of the inputs affects the performance of Cityscapes more severely than that of COCO because Cityscapes has more small classes such as light poles and traffic signs.
 See discussion on limitations in Appendix~\ref{sec:limitations}.
 Compared to prior works, DiffSeg achieves this level of performance in a pure zero-shot manner without any language dependency or auxiliary images.
 Therefore, DiffSeg can segment any image.